 They know plenty.
 Maybe not legal marketing per se, but a lot of what works for marketing in other professional service industries will work for the legal industry as well.
-When I began Great Legal Marketing there really was no legal marketing resource I could turn to, so I looked to see what others were doing, both lawyers and other professionals.
+When I began Great Legal Marketing, there really was no legal marketing resource I could turn to, so I looked to see what others were doing, both lawyers and other professionals.

-Why a Mastermind Group?
+Why an Attorney Mastermind Group?

-If you gather together successful members of your local community you'll find that they all have some pretty great ideas.
+If you gather together successful members of your local community, you'll find that they all have some pretty great ideas.
 They all had to start somewhere, and if they're continuing to be successful even in this economy, they're probably someone to listen to when you're looking for new ideas.